South African Airways Flight 295: Newer theories

+David Klatzow also contended that fire started above the South China Sea, shortly after takeoff based on the pilots' conversation of dinner.
+The captain did not immediately land and was instead ordered to continue on to Mauritius, many hours away, in hope of making it there before the aircraft's structural integrity gave in.
+These points have been refuted because the severity of the fire as recorded on the CVR was enough to destroy the wiring to many electrical systems including the recorder and also would have certainly damaged the windows in the cargo hold to the point where pressurization could not be maintained, precluding continuous flight at high altitude.

 In 2014, South African investigative journalist Mark D. Young presented a theory that a short circuit in the onboard electronics may have started the fire.
 The so-called wet arc tracking arises from the action of moisture when the insulation of live wires is damaged.
 A leakage current to another damaged wire with the respective potential difference may form.
 The resulting flashover may reach temperatures of up to 5000 °C. This temperature is sufficient to ignite the thermal-acoustic insulation blankets that were in use at the time until the late 1990s.
 Such a short circuit may have caused the fire on board Swissair Flight 111, resulting in the crash of the aircraft in 1998.
+According to the Austrian journalist and aviation expert Patrick Huber, however, a short circuit is unlikely to be the cause of the fire.
+According to experts consulted by the author, this problem only existed in the Boeing 747 with older cables.
+However, the "Helderberg" was only seven years old.

 Passengers and crew

 Passengers and crew nationalities on board SAA Flight 295:

-Taiwanese authorities stated that 58 passengers began flying in Taipei, including 30 Taiwanese citizens, 19 South Africans, 3 Japanese, two Mauritians, one Dane, one Dutch, one Briton, and one West German.
+Taiwanese authorities stated that 58 passengers began flying in Taipei, including 30 Taiwanese citizens, 19 South Africans, 47 Japanese, two Mauritians, one Dane, one Dutch, one Briton, and one German.
 The other passengers transferred from other flights arriving in Taipei, and as such their nationalities were not known to Taiwanese authorities.

 At least two passengers died of smoke inhalation.
 The rest died from the extreme trauma sustained in the crash.

 Among the passengers was Kazuharu Sonoda, a Japanese professional wrestler also known as Haru Sonoda and Magic Dragon, and his wife, who were travelling as part of their honeymoon.
 They were offered and sent on the flight by All Japan Pro-Wrestling president Giant Baba to appear on a wrestling show in South Africa, promoted by fellow wrestler Tiger Jeet Singh.